jl5000/tidyged/README.md

 #> 1 10 JAN 2021
 ```

-This package allows limited editing of `tidygedcom` objects
+This package allows limited editing of `tidyged` objects
 (adding/removing records, as well as the addition of some record
 substructures).
 Editing of existing records is made possible through
 ‘activation’ (much like the `tidygraph` package).
 When a record is